Wayne Hussey: Biography

 Hussey grew up in Bristol.
 He was influenced at a young age by Marc Bolan and his band T. Rex, and was thus inspired to become a guitarist.
 Brought up in the LDS Church, he rebelled against his parents' wishes that he serve as a missionary and moved to Liverpool in the late 1970s to join the scene around Eric's Club, a noted nightclub of the time.

 Hussey started to perform, most notably with Pauline Murray and the Invisible Girls, with whom he started songwriting.
 The first success for Hussey came when he joined Dead or Alive at the request of frontman Pete Burns.
 After Burns retreated to become more studio-based, Hussey decided to leave and was offered a position with the Sisters of Mercy, concentrating on twelve-string and six-string guitars, contributing to arrangements and using his higher ranged voice for backing vocals which contrasted with Andrew Eldritch's melancholic baritone.
 After leaving the Sisters of Mercy, Hussey and bassist Craig Adams set up the Mission, recruiting Mick Brown on drums and Simon Hinkler on guitars.
 He lived in Leeds for a while before moving to London towards the end of the 1980s.

 Hussey has produced and played on records by the Mission's Mercury Records labelmates All About Eve and in the late 1990s provided some remixes for Cleopatra Records.
 He also produced, remixed and appeared on some tracks for the US band Gossamer including the track "Run" for the first Unquiet Grave compilation album by Cleopatra Records.
 He also produced and played on Brilliant Mistakes (1996) by the Greek band the Flowers of Romance.
 Hussey has played live with both Gary Numan and the Cure.
 He is a Liverpool F.C. supporter and after his team's victory in the Champions League Final of 2005, he composed the song entitled "Draped in Red" featured on the studio album God Is a Bullet.

 In 2019, Hussey released his autobiography Salad Daze.

-Hussey currently lives in São Paulo, Brazil, married to a Brazilian actress, Cinthya, and has two children from previous relationships.
+As of 2011, Hussey was living in São Paulo, Brazil, married to a Brazilian actress, Cinthya.
+He has two children from previous relationships.